 It is possible that a computer or other hardware is unworkable and will need reconfigured.
 It may be necessary to erase any data previously saved on the device.
 This data most likely will not be retrievable.

-The school district reserves the right to monitor, without prior notice, any and all usage of the computer network and district Internet access, and Internet access (on and off district campuses) for any user accessing the Internet with district managed credentials including, but not by way of limitation, e-mail transmission and reception.
+The school district reserves the right to monitor, without prior notice, any and all usage of the computer network, district Internet access, and Internet access (on and off district campuses) for any user accessing the Internet with district managed credentials including, but not limited to, e-mail transmission and reception.
 Monitoring includes software installed on all servers and Internet capable devices.
 Any information gathered during monitoring may be copied, reviewed, and stored by Mulvane USD 263.
-All such information files shall be and remain the property of Mulvane USD 263, and no user shall have any expectations of privacy regarding his/her use of the computer network or the district Internet, and Internet access on and off district campuses for any user accessing the Internet with district managed credentials.
+All such information files shall be and remain the property of Mulvane USD 263, and no user shall have any expectations of privacy regarding his/her use of the computer network, the district Internet, and Internet access on and off district campuses for any user accessing the Internet with district managed credentials.

 PENALTIES FOR IMPROPER USE

 Access to the network and Internet is a privilege, not a right, and inappropriate use will result in the restriction of cancellation of the access.
 The district has the right to make the determination of what constitutes inappropriate use and use as an educational tool.
 Inappropriate use may lead to any disciplinary and/or legal action, up to and including suspension and/or expulsion of district students and suspension and/or termination of employees.
 Law enforcement shall be notified of inappropriate use, which may constitute a violation of Federal or state law and such may result in criminal prosecution.